Aronshire/ValoCord/README.md

 - Firstly setup the program.
 - Open Valorant and Discord app.
 - Your discord account will be automatically linked when Valorant is opened.
     - Your Discord account will be automatically identified.
-If it doesn't work, press the Active RPC button.
+If it doesn't work, click the Active RPC button.

 ## Update